domevanzy/Zattoo-EPG/README.md

 # Zattoo EPG Grabber

 A Python program that downloads EPG data from Zattoo and saves it as an XMLTV file.
-This is a Python implementation of the original easyEPG Zattoo grabber.
+This is a Python implementation of the [easyEPG project](https://github.com/sunsettrack4/easyepg).

 ## Features